-This helps in minimizing transplantation stress and keeping the roots structurally sound.
+This helps in minimizing transplantation stress and keeps the roots structurally sound.
 Plus, it allows for easier plant repotting.

 Repotting Step 3: Get the New Pot Ready

-Cover the drainage holes with porous paper, like a paper towel, so when you repot the plant, you don’t lose soil.
+Cover the drainage holes with porous paper, like a paper towel, so you don’t lose soil when you repot the plant.

-Now add enough well-draining potting soil to cover the base of the pot and more to place the root ball in.
+Now add enough well-draining potting soil to cover the pot’s base and more to place the root ball in.
 You want to fill the new pot about ½ to ¾ of the way with the potting mix.

 Repotting Step 4: Remove the Philodendron birkin From Its Pot

 Now it’s time to remove the Philodendron birkin from its pot.
-You want to minimize the time your plant is out of its pot, so work as fast as you can but carefully and gently at the same time.
+You want to minimize the time your plant is out of its pot, so work as fast as possible but carefully and gently simultaneously.

-To remove the Philodendron birkin from its pot or container, turn the pot upside down.
-Then gently wriggle the plant loose from the soil by holding its base.
+Turn the pot upside down to remove the Philodendron birkin from its pot or container.
+Then gently wriggle the plant lose from the soil by holding its base.

-You may need a trowel to help you slide the Philodendron birkin out of its old pot.
+You may need a trowel to help slide the Philodendron birkin out of its old pot.